 Cook the potatoes with their skin on.
 Meanwhile, for the sauce, braise the cannellini beans lightly in olive oil, then deglaze with white grape juice before adding vegetable stock.
 Simmer the beans for 10 minutes, cool.
 Add beans, lemon juice, sea salt and pepper to the blender and blend until smooth.

-When cooked, remove and place on a board to slightly dry out.
+When cooked, remove the potatoes and place on a board to slightly dry out.
 Remove their skins and using a potato ricer, push the potatoes through.
 Add the flour and mix together gently until it comes together into a soft dough.
 Divide into small balls, gently roll into long sausage shapes.
-Cut the gnocchi into 1cm wide lengths, and roll very gently over the tines of a fork, pressing your thumb into the back so you have and indentation on one side and grooves on the other (so they absorb the sauce).
+Cut the gnocchi into 1cm wide lengths, and roll very gently over the tines of a fork, pressing your thumb gently into the back so you have and indentation on one side and grooves on the other (so they absorb the sauce).
 Bring a large saucepan of water to the boil, turn down to simmer, and tip in a handful of the gnocchi.
 Wait until they float to the surface and remove with a slotted spoon.

 Saute the spinach and mustard greens in a large saucepan in olive oil until wilted, season with salt and pepper.
 Add the gnocchi to the greens in individual plates, and drizzle with sauce.
 Serve in bowls sprinkled with nutritional yeast or grated truffle.